zizisaigao/mpi4sgd/README.md

 # 🚕 DSA5208 Project 1: MPI Parallel Neural Network Training (New York Taxi Data)

 > Use MPI to parallelize model training on the large-scale New York taxi dataset `nytaxi2022.csv`, supporting batch experiments with multiple parameter combinations.
+You can find a dataset version on kaggle(https://www.kaggle.com/datasets/diishasiing/revenue-for-cab-drivers), the real dataset used in the project similar to that one but much larger.

 ---